VyZ filmmaking musicians - Charlie

 "VyZ" is all about improvised, spontaneous music...music performed freely in the moment...no rehearsing... no writing songs... just the pure, uninhibited sound created on the spot... not to mention, the sheer joy of playing with an amazing group of talented artists.

-VyZ has produced 3 "Music for Movies" DVDs:
+VyZ has produced 3 other "Music for Movies" DVDs:

 Read below for more information about the band, our music, our movies and our unique filmmaking style.

 "Tornado" is a 43 minute improvization of live music recorded without any overdubs by "VyZ-music for movies".
 The music is an innovative cross between jazz, rock and classical genres that feature Rich Damone on bass, Charlie Tokarz on sax and flutes, and John Pritchard on drums and keyboards.